enusbaum/Matryoshka/README.md

 - **Create Initial Token:**

   - Service generates a JWT with standard claims and any necessary custom claims.
-  - No `auth_token` claim is included if it's the initial token.
+  - No `auth_stack` claim is included if it's the initial token.

 - **Nesting Tokens:**